-The bane of any researcher in the field of
+The bane of any researcher in the field of Ufology is

-Ufology is securing evidence that will be accepted for closer
+securing evidence that will be accepted for closer

 examination by the critics.
 This is no more apparent than

-when unfortunate close encounter witnesses come forward with
+when unfortunate close encounter witnesses come forward

-true in all such reported cases.
+is not true in all such reported cases.

 Probably the case that received the most

-public attention was the Betty Cash incident that took place
+public attention was the Betty Cash incident that took

-on the 29th of December, 1980, at Piney Woods,
+place on the 29th of December, 1980, at Piney

-they were witnesses to an aerial craft that was stationary in
+Vickie Landrum, they were witnesses to an aerial craft

-the night sky.
-This vehicle was emitting flames from its rear
+that was stationary in the night sky.
+This vehicle was

-whilst being accompanied by twenty three helicopters.
+twenty three helicopters.

 Within hours of this incident the three

-people became seriously ill with a variety of reactions that
+people became seriously ill with a variety of reactions

-to radiation.
-Lengthy and expensive hospital treatment was
+exposure to radiation.
+Lengthy and expensive hospital

-semblance of recovery was achieved.
+elapsed before some semblance of recovery was achieved.

 Despite a very lengthy investigation into

-this case by various people1 and an ensuing court
+this case by various people1 and an ensuing

-experimental craft that had gone awry..."not ours"
+a government experimental craft that had gone awry..."not

-was the cry.
+ours" was the cry.

 So was it truly a UFO?
-Should we just
+Should we just ignore

-ignore the "chopper" escort?
+the "chopper" escort?

 Heading north to the 49th

-parallel we recall Canadas equally outstanding case
+parallel we recall Canada’s equally outstanding case

-involving Steven Michalak, who on May 20th, 1967,
+involving Steven Michalak, who on May 20th,

-he was prospecting for minerals .
+Winnipeg, whilst he was prospecting for minerals .

 Approaching the object and calling out in a